nirajp82/DockerAndKubernetes/01_05_DockerContainerLifecycle.md

 This means a container is **not** like a traditional operating system that runs indefinitely.
 Instead, it is **task-driven**—it starts, completes its assigned task, and then exits.
 Think of a container as a worker:
 - If you give the worker a job, they will do it.
 - Once the job is done, the worker leaves.

+  For example:
+- If a container is built to run a web server, it stays alive as long as the web server is running.
+- If a container is built to just run a small calculation, it will **exit as soon as the calculation is done**.

+This is **different from a virtual machine (VM)**, which runs a full operating system continuously, even if nothing is happening.
 ---

 #### **3. What Happens If There Is No Task Running?**